BioRDM/data-wrangling-with-r/README.md

-# Data wrangling with r
+# Data wrangling with R

 Showcase notebooks for data cleaning with R inspired by our real data curation work for the project about monitoring COVID virus levels in wastewater around Scotland [see project page](https://covid-ww-scotland.github.io/).